dmika1234/dp100-learn/notes/Choose and deploy models from the model catalog in Microsoft Foundry portal.md

-Here are your organized and cleaned notes for the topic: **Choose and Deploy Models from the Model Catalog in Microsoft Foundry Portal** (for Azure DP-100 exam prep).
-All key points, definitions, and references are preserved as requested.

----

 # 1. Overview: Foundation Models & Use Cases

 - **Foundation models** (e.g., GPT family) are advanced language models for natural language understanding, generation, and interaction.